memgraph/docs/products/memgraph/v0.16.0/faq.md

 3. ##### How far have you scaled your system?

 It depends on the dataset and the queries, in other words, the workload.
-On a single machine, Memgraph scales up to the size of the main memory or disk space where properties could be stored on disk.
+On a single machine, Memgraph scales up to the size of the main memory.
 In a distributed system, the graph is automatically repartitioned in the background to improve query execution time and scalability.

 4. ##### Can Memgraph be deployed in the cloud?